Terms and Conditions

 11. Smoking

-No smoking including e-cigarettes is allowed in the building and smoking is not allowed in the entrance vestibule to the building.
+No smoking including e-cigarettes is allowed in the building and smoking is not allowed in the entrances to the building.

 12. Fire regulations